 Budget Midrange Hunter Mulligan Guide

 You really want minions, so while Candleshot is good in the early game it should only be kept when you have another 1-drop already (unless you’re up against Odd Paladin).
 Dire Mole is your main target and should be kept every time.
-If you have a 1-drop you can keep Crackling Razormaw and/or Vicious Scalehide, but I wouldn’t keep Scavenging Hyena because it is pretty much a dead 2-drop.
-If you have a 1-drop (and coin), a 1-drop and a 2-drop, or you have two 2-drops (and coin) you can keep 3-drops like Animal Companion, Bearshark, or Eaglehorn Bow.
+Springpaw should be kept if you don’t have Dire Mole or if you have Scavenging Hyena.
+Keep Crackling Razormaw because it’s battlecry is essential to your early game power, but I wouldn’t keep Scavenging Hyena unless you have a 1-cost Beast you can play turn 1 to trade off and buff it immediately.
+If you have a 1-drop (and coin), a 1-drop and a 2-drop, or you have two 2-drops (and coin) you can keep 3-drops like Animal Companion or Eaglehorn Bow.

 Budget Midrange Hunter Play Strategy